Eogala/Devops-bootcamp3/Project3.md

 ![pic](img/img11.png)

-* Run the sudo systemctl restart nginx command to restart your server.
+* Ran the sudo systemctl restart nginx command to restart your server.

 * Check both IP addresses to confirm your website is up and running.